SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/doc_vars_reference.md

 ### General rules for labels

+You should always use the specific labels from this page when they match the concepts in your form.
+But if you cannot find a matching label, use the general rules below to add as many custom labels as you need.

-1. Labels should be valid Python variable names that start with a letter
+#### Labels should be valid Python variable names that start with a letter
-1. Variable names are case sensitive - make them all lowercase
-1. Use the Python `snake_case` format for field labels
-1. Use short but descriptive labels
-1. Always use labels from this page if they match the concepts in your interview

 PDF and DOCX `labels` should also work as valid [Python variable names](coding_style_python.md).
 The basic rule is that Python variable names